Pixel 10 Pro XL vs Pixel 8 Pro: Similar but different

 After companies stopped trying to cram more and more pixels into smartphone screens, now we have another arms race—brightness.
 The Pixel 8 Pro and Pixel phones in general have always been at the top of the brightness charts, but there's a generational gap here.

-The Pixel 10 Pro XL, on the other hand, is expected to get a slightly bigger, 6.8-inch OLED.
-Along with the size difference, there's a potential difference in peak brightness.
-The cited brightness for the new Pixel 10 Pro XL is 3200 nits, but we have to test this in our lab to give you some hard, real-life numbers.
+The Pixel 10 Pro XL, on the other hand, has a slightly bigger, 6.8-inch OLED.
+Along with the size difference, there's a difference in peak brightness.
+The cited brightness for the new Pixel 10 Pro XL is 3300 nits, let's see how it performs in our display tests.

 Performance and Software